root-project/root/README/ReleaseNotes/v612/index.md

   if configured, implicit multithreading within ROOT.
 - `NULL` is not defined by `Rtypes.h` anymore.
 Instead, its definition is expected to be provided by `Rtype.h`'s `#include` of `stddef.h`.
-- ROOT now supports dictionaries for classes with template parameter packs.
+- ROOT now supports dictionaries, autoload and autoparse for classes with template parameter packs.

 ## I/O Libraries